Non-Residential Renewable Energy Grant Program

 Grant awards are limited to the following:

 - 50% of the applicant’s total cost of the energy improvement project.

 - The City grant award amount and grants from all other sources shall not exceed the total project cost.

 The City reserves the right to change the funding levels based on the number of qualified projects submitted.
-If funding remains after October 15, 2018, the City anticipates a final application window additional funding window opportunities in the spring, summer and fall of 2019.

 After receiving notice to proceed, but prior to commencing work, the applicant must notify the City’s Inspection Dispatch at (630) 420-6100, Opt.
 1 and schedule a pre-project inspection.
 Additional inspections may be required depending on the scope of work.
 After all work is completed, the applicant must notify the City and schedule a post-project inspection.
 Failure to schedule required inspections will cause the applicant to forfeit their grant award.